 The goal is simple: support Alums professionally and personally, and have fun while doing so.

-Join us for special alum events like the Annual Reunion held on December 26, keep us up to date on all your accomplishments, and follow us on our Facebook, Instagram and LinkedIn pages.
-Join the larger Waldorf Alum Connect community to find networking opportunities within the wider Waldorf Alum community.
-These are great ways to keep in touch and expand your networking circle!
+Join the Waldorf Alum Connect community to find networking opportunities within the wider Waldorf Alum community in North America.
+This is a great way to keep in touch and expand your networking circle!

 Born and raised in Ann Arbor to a musical family, Kyler began his musical journey at a young age by playing violin.
 Being the youngest of five with all of his other siblings involved in music in one way or another, it was a natural happenstance that he followed in the family’s musical footsteps.
 He attended RSSAA from 1999-2006 where he enjoyed the integration of music in Waldorf education through the constant practice of learning and performing many different kinds of choral music as well as playing multiple instruments.